Best Moka Pots: Complete Buyer’s Guide

 Why is my moka pot not producing coffee?

-Common causes are grind too fine, clogged filter holes, or a bad seal.
-Go slightly coarser, clean the filter plate, and check/replace the gasket.
+The most common causes are grind too fine (blocking flow), clogged filter plate holes, or a compromised gasket seal.
+Go slightly coarser, clean the filter plate holes with a soft brush, and inspect or replace the gasket if steam is escaping at the side seam.

 How do I keep my moka pot from sputtering?

-Lower the heat and remove the pot when the stream turns pale.
-Cooling the base under running water stops extraction immediately.
+Use medium-low heat and remove the pot from heat when the stream turns from dark to pale.
+Cooling the base under running water for a few seconds stops extraction immediately.
+Early, aggressive sputtering usually means heat is too high or the grind is too fine.

 Can I wash an aluminum moka pot with soap?

-Many moka users avoid soap on aluminum to preserve the seasoned surface.
-Rinse with warm water and dry completely.
-Stainless models are generally easier to wash.
+Most experienced moka users avoid soap on aluminum to preserve the seasoned interior patina that builds over time and helps reduce metallic off-flavors.
+Rinse with warm water and dry completely after each brew.
+Stainless steel models are easier to clean and more soap-tolerant.

 How often should I replace the gasket?